Kachhi Canal Project

-The Kachhi Canal Project is a 499-km long canal project situated in the Balochistan and Punjab Provinces of Pakistan.
-It starts from Taunsa Barrage at Indus River and terminates in Balochistan.
-The canal provides sustainable irrigation water supply to 72,000 acres of agricultural land in Balochistan and 30,000 acres of land in Punjab.
-Cost of the project, after its revision is now Rs.80.5 billion.
-The water infrastructure and irrigated agriculture in Balochistan will achieve a landmark, when Kachhi Canal Project will be completed.
-The project was started in 2002, was almost abandoned due to grossly cost and time overrun for various reasons.
+The Kachhi Canal Project is a 499-km long canal project situated in the Baluchistan and Punjab Provinces of Pakistan.
+It starts from Taunsa Barrage at Indus River and terminates in Baluchistan.
+The canal provides sustainable irrigation water supply to 720,000 acres of agricultural land in Baluchistan and 30,000 acres of land in Punjab.
+The cost of the project, after its revision is now Rs.80.5 billion.
+The water infrastructure and irrigated agriculture in Baluchistan will sizably increase, when Kachhi Canal Project will be completed.
+The project was started in 2002 and was almost abandoned due to cost and time overruns.